 Mr. Yip has over 20 years of experience in the banking and finance industry in Hong Kong.
-Prior to joining our Group, between June 2004 and September 2013, Mr. Yip worked in Hang Seng Bank Limited, a licensed bank in Hong Kong, with his last position as deputy head of relationship management department (team head) in the CMB relationship management department, where he was responsible for supervising the relationship management team regarding corporate and commercial clients.
+Prior to joining our Group, between June 2004 and September 2013, Mr. Yip worked in Hang Seng Bank Limited with his last position as deputy head of relationship management department (team head) in the CMB relationship management department, where he was responsible for supervising the relationship management team regarding corporate and commercial clients.

-Ms. Jiang Ying, aged 41, is the design director of the product design and development department of our Group.
+Ms. Jiang Ying, aged 42, is the design director of the product design and development department of our Group.
 Ms. Jiang joined our Group in April 2014.
 She is primarily responsible for creation of product design theme, style and development in accordance with the brands' characteristics of our Group.